Have you ever thought about the back end of your daily transactions?

 We’re still in the early phases of knowing what’s possible.

 Anyone who has worked with blockchain protocols will tell you that it’s going to change the world in the same way as… the internet.
 There’s still a lot of development and speculation about the possibilities of these protocols and who’s going to be on board.

-The ledger records are edited and confirmed by consensus models
+Blockchain ledger records are edited and confirmed by consensus models.

 This is something that is set in place to ensure that transaction records aren’t compromised or disproportionately influenced by one entity.
 Because these records are open (think Wikipedia) there is no question about where assets and goods are going.

-Many businesses are already making plans around this protocol
+Many businesses are already making plans to utilize blockchain protocols.